Challenge & Diversity

 RK: It’s been an incredible adventure.
 I’ve photographed the great and not-so-great.
 But by far my biggest thrill has always come from taking a undiscovered talent and creating what I call a “Success Image” that will get a completely unknown artist noticed for the very first time.
 The fact is, most actors don’t realize that famous actors don’t need a good headshot as much as an totally unknown one.
 Everybody knows who Angelina Jolie is by now, but she was only 16 when I did her first headshot, then 20-years old when she submitted the headshot from our second session that landed Angie her first starring role in the cult classic, “Hackers.”
 George Lopez and Tim Allen were still doing standup comedy when they first came to me.
 A few months later, they became highest paid comics in television history.
 Their manager, Rick Messina, sent me two more of his clients, Drew Carey and Janine Garofalo, and they too rose to meteoric success.
 That’s why a great headshot can often be the start of a great career, and a bad one can destroy a career before it even gets started.

-PO: Do you still manage to act?
+PO: Do you still continue to act?

 RK: When my headshot business took off, I had to drastically cut down on my acting commitments, but I still keep my hand in, recently doing two episodes of “Law & Order.”
 I talk with agents and casting directors often, so I can stay on top of what they’re looking for, and why.
 Actors’ needs are constantly changing.
 They wanted me to reprise my role in “Honeymoon In Vegas” for the Broadway stage, but I couldn’t make the commitment.
 But I was extremely flattered that they’d asked.